mozilla/remote-settings/docs/support.rst

 You can add :ref:`JEXL filters on records <target-filters>` to define targets.
 Every record will be downloaded but the list obtained with ``.get()`` will only contain entries that match.

-In order to limit the users that will download the records, you can check out our :ref:`dedicated tutorial <tutorial-normandy-integration>`.

 How does the client choose the collections to synchronize?
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''